nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * Access rights: XROAD_SYSTEM_ADMINISTRATOR and XROAD_REGISTRATION_OFFICER
-There are no configuration parameters involved, command line arguments are used instead Subsystems and new members can be delete with:
+There are no configuration parameters involved, command line arguments are used instead Subsystems and new members can be deleted with:
 ```
 xrdsst client delete --ss <SECURITY_SERVER_NAME> --client <CLIENT_ID>
 ```